MCMrARM/mcpelauncher-linux/README.md

 If g++-4.9 fails to install and you're using Ubuntu 14.04 you may need to add the repository ppa:ubuntu-toolchain-r/test.

-You'll also need to install 32-bit version of the graphic drivers (nvidia drivers ask you about that at installation, so you may need to reinstall/reconfigure them; if you use mesa you'll need to install the `libgles2-mesa-dev:i386` and `libegl1-mesa-dev:i386` package)
+You'll also need to install 32-bit version of the graphic drivers (nvidia drivers ask you about that at installation, so you may need to reinstall/reconfigure them; if you use mesa you'll need to install the libgles2-mesa-dev:i386 and libegl1-mesa-dev:i386 packages)

 ## Compiling
 This app uses cmake so it is enough to do: